 Of course, being able to send invoices isn’t all that great if you can’t use Wave to accept and track customer payments too.
 That’s where Payments by Wave comes in—and unlike Wave’s other freelance-friendly products, it’s not 100% free.

-Yes, Wave’s accounting software does automatic double-entry bookkeeping.
-Not quite sure what that means?
-Double-entry bookkeeping is an accounting process that means you include two entries for every financial transaction—one entry on the credit side of your ledger and one on the debit side.
-The goal of double-entry bookkeeping is to minimize your chance of errors and ensure your account balances (you can learn more about this principle in our balance sheet article).
+Yes, Wave’s accounting software does automatic double-entry bookkeeping, which is an accounting process that includes two entries for every financial transaction—one entry on the credit side of your ledger and one on the debit side.
+The goal of double-entry bookkeeping is to minimize your chance of errors and ensure your account balances correctly (you can learn more about this principle in our balance sheet article).

 Alas, like most accounting principles, double-entry bookkeeping is a lot more complicated than this simple explanation.
-If you’re not a bookkeeper or accountant, the system can feel daunting—so it’s excellent that Wave takes care of it for you for free.
+If you’re not a bookkeeper or accountant, the system can feel daunting, so it’s nice that Wave takes care of it for you for free.

 Yes, Wave really is free, if you’re referring to Wave Accounting, Invoicing, and Receipt Scanning.
 All three products include unlimited invoicing, receipt scanning, credit card and bank account syncing, and contacts.
 You don’t have to enter a credit card number when you sign up, which means there’s no risk of unexpected fees.

 If you use Payments by Wave, you’ll be charged a fee with each transaction.
 Payroll by Wave costs a monthly fee plus a fee per employee or independent contractor, and you can also get professional bookkeeping and accounting help through Wave Plus.